BlockstreamResearch/bip-frost-dkg/README.md

 class FaultyCoordinatorError(ProtocolError)
 ```

-Raised when the coordinator is faulty.
+Raised if the coordinator is faulty.

 This exception is raised by the participant code when it detects faulty
 behavior by the coordinator, i.e., the coordinator has deviated from the